1tech23/Projects/OneDE/OneDE-0.0.1/README.md

 # Wishlist

 Fancy yourself a lisp hacker?
-Here's a wishlist of features for the StumpWM universe (in no particular order):
+Here's a wishlist of features for the OneDE universe (in no particular order):
 * float-splits (ie allow floating windows over tiled ones)
 * Float windows within parent applications (specifically dialogs in gimp or firefox).